nikitavoloboev/data/productivity/flow/Rules.md

 - Headings
 - GitHub descriptions
 - All GitHub issues and PRs
-- Nodes in my wiki
+- Nodes in my mind
+- Alfred workflows

 ## Git
 - Do atomic commits and write proper appropriate commit messages